Brand Monitoring

 Brand monitoring can help catch attacks early.
 Here are a few real-world examples:

-1. Twitter: In 2020, hackers exploited Twitter as part of an impersonation attack where they compromised the accounts of several well known people (and companies), including Elon Musk, Bill Gates, and Apple.
-The attackers used social media posts to promote a cryptocurrency scam, asking followers to send Bitcoin with the promise of doubling their money.
+1. Twitter: In 2020, hackers exploited Twitter as part of an impersonation attack.
+They compromised the accounts of several well known people (and companies), including Elon Musk, Bill Gates, and Apple.
+The attackers used social media posts to promote a cryptocurrency scam.
+The attackers asked followers to send Bitcoin with the promise of doubling their money.
 This attack not only caused real financial losses but also damaged the trust people had in Twitter/X.

 2. Google: In 2017, a Google Docs worm infected over a million users by impersonating Google Docs.
 It sent an email to victims claiming to be a relative or friend who wanted to share a document.
 Clicking on the “Open in Docs” button prompted the user to log into Google using the familiar OAuth request asking for permissions.
 When the victim clicked “Allow”, full permission was granted over their entire email and contacts list.
 The worm then emailed everyone in their contacts list to continue propagating.

-3. Activision: In 2022, Activision suffered a data breach after malicious users gained access to their internal systems by tricking an employee with an SMS phishing text.
+3. Activision: In 2022, Activision suffered a data breach after malicious users gained access to their internal systems.
+The attacker gained access by tricking an employee with an SMS phishing text.
 A company spokesperson said that no employee details, player data, or game data were breached in the attack.
-However, reports from Insider-Gaming and vx-underground show that the attackers gained access to full names, email addresses, phone numbers, salary information, work locations, and other employee details.
+However, reports from Insider-Gaming and vx-underground showed that the attackers gained access to full names, email addresses, phone numbers, salary information, work locations, and other employee details.

 How To Prevent Attacks On Your Brand